learn-co-students/github-repo-starring-000/README.md

   3. Make a method in `FISGithubAPIClient` that unstars a repo given its `full_name`.
 Checkout the [Github Documentation](https://developer.github.com/v3/activity/starring/#unstar-a-repository)
   4. Create a method in `FISReposDataStore` that given a `FISGithubRepository` object, will check to see if it's starred or not and then either star or unstar the repo.
 In the completionBlock, there should be a `BOOL` parameter called `starred` that is `YES` if the repo was just starred, and `NO` if it was just unstarred.
   5. When a cell is selected, it should call your `FISReposDataStore` method to toggle the starred status and display a `UIAlertView` saying either "You just starred <REPO NAME>" or "You just unstarred <REPO NAME>".

+As a reminder, here are the client secret and client id such that you can pull a set of repositories:

+clientSecret: 784bc46e9c6d412b31d6dfab7d798d1078472603
+clientID: f523187ecd099eecc17d